iturdikulov/notes/maintenance.md

 - [[search_engine|Search engines]] - review and update.

-- [[dotfiles]] configuration - save configuration not stored in dotfiles, commit all changes, push to remote.
+- [[dotfiles]] configuration - save configuration not stored in dotfiles, commit all changes, verify agenix files, push to remote.
 - [[Neovim]] configuration - commit all changes, push to remote.

 - Firefox profiles settings verify (`about:config`), at least